beejjorgensen/cs344_curriculum/week10/exploration-10.1.md

 But does this mean that if the child writes to the page, the parent will see those changes?
 No.

-After the `fork()`, the parent has read-write access to the page, but the child only has read access.
+After the `fork()`, the OS marks the page for the parent and child as read-only.

 So they can both read from it, no problem.

-But if the child tries to write, it doesn't have permission, and the OS traps.
-And _then_ the OS makes a copy of the page for the child to use.
+But if the parent or child tries to write, it doesn't have permission, and the OS traps.
+And _then_ the OS makes a copy of the page for the writing process to use.

 This is why `fork()` is relatively cheap even though it effectively makes a "copy" of the parent process's data.
-No copy is made until the child attempts to write to memory, and even then only the page written to is copied.
+No copy is made until a process attempts to write to memory.

 ## Reading